Cannabis (MARIJUANA)

 Impact of legalization

-National data indicate that in all states that have legalized recreational marijuana as of 2018, reported rates of first use among adolescents are 12-63% higher than the national average.
+National data from 2018 indicated that in all states that have legalized recreational marijuana as of 2018, reported rates of first use among adolescents are 12-63% higher than the national average; however, whether that still holds true as more states have legalize has not yet been examined.
+[7]

 Steps to prevent use